Agent Learning via Early Experience: Early Experience

+where $p_\theta$ denotes the language model's output distribution, aligned with the agent's policy $\pi_\theta$.
 In practice, we mix the self-reflection data $\mathcal{D}_\text{refl}$ with the expert dataset $\mathcal{D}_\text{expert}$ and train the model using a standard next-token prediction loss.
 Chain-of-thought reasoning is generated only for the self-reflection training data, and we retain the original chain-of-thought reasoning in $\mathcal{D}_\text{expert}$ whenever provided by the expert trajectories, for all models trained with $\mathcal{D}_\text{expert}$.
-This joint training setup balances grounded decision-making from demonstrations with contrastive insights from exploratory outcomes.

-Learning from both sources encourages the model to move beyond rote imitation and develop more generalizable decision criteria.
-For example, in \texttt{WebShop}, when the expert action is "click on the \$15 blue shirt," an alternative might be "click on the \$30 red shirt."
-The generated reflection could be: "While the red shirt matches the color preference, it exceeds the \$20 budget constraint specified in the query.
+Learning from both sources encourages the language model policy to move beyond rote imitation and develop more generalizable decision criteria.
+For example, in \texttt{WebShop}, when the expert action is ``click on the \$15 blue shirt," an alternative might be ``click on the \$30 red shirt."
+The generated reflection could be: ``While the red shirt matches the color preference, it exceeds the \$20 budget constraint specified in the query.
 The blue shirt satisfies both the style requirement and budget limit."
 This teaches the model to prioritize constraints, a lesson that generalizes beyond this specific item.
-We show the prompt used across environments below.
+We show the prompt used across environments in \S~\ref{appendix-subsec:sr-prompt}.

-Both implicit world modeling and self-reflection follow the same principle of turning the agent's own actions and resulting future states into scalable supervision, enabling more generalizable language agent policies.
+Both implicit world modeling and self-reflection follow the same principle of turning the agent's own actions and resulting future states into scalable supervision, enabling stronger language agents.